 This is where things really get bizarre.
 A necromancer named Neg The Malefic has a small army of zombies, one of which is a beautiful woman named Tuanne.
 Neg also employes a vile henchman named Skeer.
 Why?
 Because he needs an amulet/charm thing called The Source Of Light.
 Apparently, if he has this amulet he can make even more zombies than he has now.
 Neg is basically trying to become Evil Ernie and rule the world with his corpse companions.
 In the way is Conan, the recently escaped zombie Tuanne and another beautiful wench named Elashi (she is after the amulet as well).

-Perry goes on the deep end three fourths into this book.
+Perry goes on the deep end three-fourths into this book.
 He has an army of tarantulas after Skeer, our main characters on the hunt for Neg, an armed assassin and his crew on the hunt for Conan and Neg himself has a crew of a dozen or more blind zombies on the hunt for Conan.
 Who can keep up with this nonsense?
-I just tuned out on who is after which character and why.
 To make matters even more confusing, Conan, Elashi and Tuanne become lovers of each other along the way.
 The end result was a battle that was quickly dispatched and disposed of in less than five pages.
 The absolute worst part?
 Conan actually cries at the end of the book.
 Crom be damned.

 There are at least four more Perry novels in this list and I'm not sure I can read another.
 This was absolute rubbish.
 It has a few nice covers sitting out there...but beyond that just simply stay away.